AFEC 261 / EU Regulation

 Air France's Paris CDG hub is Europe's second-busiest — and a major source of valid compensation claims.

 Air France is the French flag carrier and part of the Air France-KLM group, operating from its Paris Charles de Gaulle (CDG) hub to destinations worldwide.
-CDG is Europe's second-busiest airport, with chronic congestion issues that contribute to delay rates of 8–12% on peak routes.
-Air France is generally cooperative on valid EC261 claims, with a relatively low rejection rate compared to low-cost carriers.
+CDG is Europe's second-busiest airport, with chronic congestion issues that contribute to elevated delay rates on peak routes.
+Air France is generally cooperative on valid EC261 claims, where valid claims may require persistence compared to low-cost carriers.

 French Civil Aviation Authority (DGAC) / UK CAA (UK-departing flights)